 7.2.e [The institution has a Quality Enhancement Plan that] includes a plan to assess achievement.

-Panola College will evaluate the success of its Quality Enhancement Plan by tracking and assessing student performance, retention, and progress data from three sources.
+Panola College will evaluate the success of its Quality Enhancement Plan by tracking and assessing student learning outcomes and student success goals (retention and progression) in order to improve student achievement.